johannesnoordanus/svg2gcode/README.md

 options:
-  -h, --help            show this help message and exit --showimage           show b&w converted image --pixelsize <default:0.1>
+  -h, --help            show this help message and exit --showimage           show b&w converted image --selfcenter          self center the gcode (--origin cannot be used at the same time) --pixelsize <default:0.1>
                         pixel size in mm (XY-axis): each image pixel is drawn this size --imagespeed <default:800>